 Capital One Venture (sadly I forgot about this one)

-Besides the lucrative sign up offers.
-Here are things I have learned over the years.
+Besides the lucrative sign-up offers.
+Here are the pros and cons of travel credit cards that I have learned over the years.

 - Presale for events and concerts.
-Having every card except discover has allowed me to take part in pre-sales which is normally a few days before tickets go on sale.
+Having every card except Discover has allowed me to take part in pre-sales which are normally a few days before tickets go on sale.
 Some good ones I have snagged due to the fact are Jay-Z /Justin Timberlake Legends of the Summer, Beyonce and Jay-Z On the Run Tour and Janet Jackson’s imaginary tour to name a few.

 - Standard Offers

-- Rental Car Insurance-I’ve never purchased the additional car issuance for rental cars as all of them cover rental insurance.
+- Rental Car Insurance-I’ve never purchased the additional insurance for rental cars as all of them cover rental insurance.

 - Extended Warranty-Some credit cards offer extended warranty on products you buy.
 Compare this with the extended warranty they try to sell you in Best Buy etc.